dbsafe/specflow-helpers/README.md

 ------------ | -----------
 Specflow.Steps.Object | specflow-helpers implementation for testing classes Specflow.Steps.Object.Tests | Unit test for Specflow.Steps.Object
-Specflow.Steps.WebApi | specflow-helpers implementation for testing WebApi services Demo.CalcEng.Domain | Defines a service class used for demo Demo.CalcEng.Domain.Tests | Demonstrates how to use specflow-helpers to write Specflow tests for a class.
-Uses the release version from NuGet.
-For debugging remove the reference to the NuGet package and add a reference to the project Specflow.Steps.Object
+Demo.CalcEng.Domain | Defines a service class used for demo Demo.CalcEng.Domain.Tests | Demonstrates how to use Specflow.Steps.Object to write Specflow tests for classes.
-Demo.CalcEng.Api | A WebApi service used for demo Demo.CalcEng.Api.Tests | Demonstrates how to use specflow-helpers to write Specflow tests for a WebApi.
-Uses the release version from NuGet.
-For debugging remove the reference to the NuGet packages and add a reference to the projects Specflow.Steps.Object and Specflow.Steps.WebApi
+Specflow.Steps.WebApi | specflow-helpers implementation for testing WebApi services Demo.CalcEng.Api | A WebApi service used for demo Demo.CalcEng.Api.Tests | Demonstrates how to use specflow-helpers to write Specflow tests for a WebApi.
+Specflow.Steps.Db.Sql | specflow-helpers implementation for MS-SQL Server Specflow.Steps.Db.Sql.Tests | Demonstrates how to use Specflow.Steps.Db.Sql
+Specflow.Steps.Db.Pg | specflow-helpers implementation for PostgreSql
+Specflow.Steps.Db.Pg.Tests | Demonstrates how to use Specflow.Steps.Db.Pg

 Development environment
 -----------------------